TheGentlemanOctopus/oracle/README.md

 ## Installation

-To use the oracle, you'll need to install a couples pieces of software on your mac/linux development machine.
+To use the oracle, you'll need to install a couple pieces of software on your mac/linux development machine.

 * Install python packages with